Top Forex Brokers For You

 You don’t need a 100% win ratio to be profitable, the most profitable trading systems actually aim for a win ratio of only 55-60%.
 You can even be profitable with a 50% win ratio, as long as your winning positions are larger than your losing ones.

 In simple terms, the risk: reward ratio is a measure of how much you are risking in a trade for what amount of profit.

-This also means that for every $1 you risk, you have the “potential” make $3 profit.
+This also means that for every $1 you risk, you have the “potential” to make $3 profit.

-Money or risk management in Forex trading is the term given to describe the various aspects of managing your risk and reward on every trade you make.
+Money or risk management in Forex and synthetic indices trading is the term given to describe the various aspects of managing your risk and reward on every trade you make.